 July 22.
 Another transition flight - 3:50 got caught in a storm - got "lost".
 Finally made home and landed in a rain storm.
 Rough Landing.

 July - B-24 crashed on Baton Island - "Cat" went in to pick 'em up, and crew was captured by Japs.
 Two men escape.
 The Japs burned the rest of the crew alive.

 August 9 moved to Okinawa. - Yon Tan.
 Harbor filled with about 300 ships - Air Strip has about 500 different planes on it.
 Japs made a raid on a Harbor Close by and the Battleship U.S.S.
 Penn.
 Was hit by a torpedo. - It didn't sink.

 Had an aircraft alert every night we were

-Here - one night 34 Jap fighters straffed us.
+Here - one night 34 Jap fighters strafed us.
 32 shot down by A.A.
 2 by our fighters.

-When faulse surrender was announce, every gun started to fire.
-6 men were killed by schenal (shrapnel?), and 160 were injured.
+When false surrender was announce, every gun started to fire.
+6 men were killed by shrapnel, and 160 were injured.
 What a celebration.

 Our "beer ship" was sunk in the harbor, so no beer.

 'Santi + Shultz shot down over Formosa - both "ditched" about 50 yds off shore - Japs killed 'em with shore battery fire.